-A clinical assessment will determine what substances were abused, the duration of the substance abuse and any underlying factors that need to be addressed in treatment in order to achieve long-term recovery.
+A clinical assessment will determine what substances were used, the duration of the substance use and any underlying factors that need to be addressed in treatment in order to achieve long-term recovery.
 Drug rehab programs in New Hampshire can provide programs tailored to a person’s specific needs, and an addiction treatment plan may include some or all of the following programs.

 For friends and family members who are concerned that a loved one does not see the harmful effects of their drug or alcohol use, an intervention may be necessary to convince the person to seek help.